 Natra was a Madrid-based processor and wholesaler of chocolate that supplied leading retail and consumer brands, primarily in Europe, but increasingly around the world as well.
 Natra participated in the midstream portion of the chocolate value chain (Figure 1).
-The company purchased raw cocoa beans from exporters in the West African nations of Cote d'Ivoire and Cameroon, and imported them to its preliminary processing facility in Valencia, Spain.
+The company purchased raw cocoa beans from exporters in West African nations and imported them to its preliminary processing facility in Valencia, Spain.
 It then manufactured a variety of intermediate and finished chocolate products - many of which it packaged for sale by retailers - in five plants in Spain, France, Belgium, and Canada.